Tochemey/goakt/readme.md

 ### Behaviors

-Actors have the power to switch their behaviors at any point in time.
+Actors in Go-Akt have the power to switch their behaviors at any point in time.
 When you change the actor behavior, the new behavior will take effect for all subsequent messages until the behavior is changed again.
 The current message will continue processing with the existing behavior.
 You can use [Stashing](#stashing) to reprocess the current message with the new behavior.